comicfans/comicfans.github.io/_drafts/2024-08-25-test-debug-contribute-bazel.md

 much easier to write/understand, but for complex project with lots of custom logic, untyped cmake script is more error-prone than bazel.

+  Bazel's sandbox is a very important component, it's also applied to testcase (by default), so it has the same advantages similar to build step isolation, which means the bazel test which means it also inherent the limitation of linux namespace.